The Roadmap For A Creative & Fulfilled Life

 Fyodor Dostoevsky

 Anton Chekhov was the master of bringing two exactly contrasting ideas through the portrayal of realistic life.
-That is exactly real life is – full of paradoxes.
+That is exactly how real life is – full of paradoxes.
 That is what makes Chekhov’s stories so special.

 “What a fine weather today!
 Can’t choose whether to drink tea or to hang myself.”